joemecha/little_esty_shop_bulk_discounts/README.md

 Invoice A includes two of Merchant A’s items
 Item A is ordered in a quantity of 12
 Item B is ordered in a quantity of 15
-In this example, Item A should discounted at 20% off, and Item B should discounted at 30% off.
+In this example, Item A is discounted at 20% off, and Item B is discounted at 30% off.

 Example 4